-A lot of bushcrafters believe bushcraft camp stove is an important gear that needs to be carried on the trip.
+A lot of bushcrafters believe a bushcraft camp stove is an important gear that needs to be carried on the trip.
 It is great for cooking food over a fire in the wilderness without a kitchen full of modern appliances to cook in.

 Camp stoves can be used in place of bushcraft pots and pans which can be made in the field.
-The camp stoves are also useful for boiling water for drinks or to cook food when going for bushcraft adventures in colder climates to keep it warm.
+The camp stoves are also useful for boiling water for drinks or cooking food when going for bushcraft adventures in colder climates to keep it warm.
 But, if it is difficult for you to carry then you can use bushcraft pots instead.